ON DEMAND VIDEO TRAINING

 - Strained relations between employees and employers or household inhabitants.

-For many years health authorities and governmental agencies have raised our awareness to the dangers of outdoor air pollution and have concentrated their efforts on finding ways to reduce pollutants generated by automobiles, factories, construction and mining.
-Over the past two decades scientist have been carefully examining the indoor air environment of our offices, factories and homes and they have found this environment to be even more hazardous to our health than outdoor air.
+For many years, health authorities and governmental agencies have raised awareness about the dangers of outdoor air pollution, focusing efforts on reducing pollutants from automobiles, factories, construction, and mining.
+Over the past two decades, scientists have carefully examined indoor air environments in offices, factories, and homes, finding them to be even more hazardous to our health than outdoor air.

-Indoor air contaminants can originate within the building or be drawn in from outdoors.
-Particulate matter can come from far away places like blowing desert sands & volcanic eruptions or from nearby sources such as pollinating trees, industrial emissions, vehicle exhaust, cleaning chemicals & pesticides.
+Indoor air contaminants can originate within a building or be drawn in from outdoors.
+Particulate matter can come from distant sources like desert sands and volcanic eruptions, or nearby sources such as pollinating trees, industrial emissions, vehicle exhaust, cleaning chemicals, and pesticides.
 If these contaminant sources are not controlled, IAQ problems can arise.
-Statistics show that 1 out of 5 (50 million) Americans suffer from allergies caused by substances found in the home and office.
+Statistics show that 1 in 5 Americans (50 million) suffer from allergies caused by substances found in homes and offices.
 Deaths related to asthma have risen 40% in the past two decades.

-When grouped together in a poorly ventilated area, office machines, furnishings and even the seemingly innocent supplies in your desk drawer can emit a combination of pollutants strong enough to make your head ache, eyes water and throat itch.
+When clustered together in a poorly ventilated area, office machines, furnishings, and even the seemingly innocent supplies in your desk drawer can emit a combination of pollutants strong enough to cause headaches, watery eyes, and itchy throats.
 Here are some prime office offenders and their possible effects: